yisyan/booknote/linux.md

-git add readme.tx # add the file to git git commit -m "message"# commit the file git status # check the status of the file git diff # check the difference between the file and the last commit
+git add readme.tx # add the file to git git commit -m "message"# commit the file git status # check the status of the file git diff file_name# check the difference between the file and the last commit